Back to blog

 Step 9: Find accommodation

-Housing can be difficult, especially in bigger cities.
+Finding a place to live can be difficult, especially in large cities.

 Step 10: Enroll at the university

-The final step before study start is enrollment (Immatrikulation).
+The last step before your studies begin is enrollment (Immatrikulation).

 • admission letter